-In June 2015, SAGE released a call for applications for institutions to participate in the SAGE Pilot of Athena SWAN in Australia.
+In June 2015 and May 2016, SAGE released a call for applications for institutions to participate in the SAGE Pilot of Athena SWAN in Australia.
 Applications were competitively judged to ensure a wide range of institutional types and sizes are able to test the implementation of Athena SWAN in Australia.

-SAGE was overwhelmed by the response from the sector and has accepted applications from a total of 32 institutions.
-This includes half the university sector, with representation across the five university types (from Group of Eight to Unaligned), as well as medical research institutions and government research agencies.
-The pilot includes 24 (of 43) Australian universities, five medical research institutes and two publicly funded research agencies.
+SAGE was overwhelmed by the response from the sector and has accepted applications from a total of 40 institutions.
+This includes over half the university sector, with representation across the five university types (from Group of Eight to Unaligned), as well as medical research institutions and government research agencies.
+The pilot includes 30 (of 43) Australian universities, six medical research institutes and four government science organisations.